gemgeek/wireframing/README.md

 - Easy sharing options make it simple to get **stakeholder feedback**.

 In summary, Figma is powerful, accessible, and effective for both individual designers and teams.

+## Benefits of Wireframing in Software Development

+Wireframing plays a vital role in the software development lifecycle by providing a clear visual guide for both designers and developers.
+Its benefits include:

+- **Clarifies Design Intentions**
+  Wireframes help translate abstract ideas into tangible visuals.
+This ensures that everyone from stakeholders to developers understands the project vision early on.

+- **Facilitates Communication**
+  By offering a common point of reference, wireframes make it easier for cross-functional teams (designers, developers, and project managers) to discuss features and usability.

+- **Identifies Usability Issues Early**
+  Wireframes highlight potential user experience problems before costly development begins.
+For example, confusing navigation or cluttered layouts can be spotted and corrected early.

+- **Saves Time and Resources**
+  Making changes on a wireframe is much faster and cheaper than reworking code later in the development process.

+- **Guides Development**
+  Wireframes act as a blueprint, helping developers understand the intended layout, navigation, and functionality.
+This reduces ambiguity and streamlines coding.

+📌 **Example:**
+In a booking management system, a wireframe of the checkout page could show the flow of selecting dates, entering guest details, and confirming payment.
+This allows designers and developers to align on the process before coding begins.